qojulia/QuantumOptics.jl-documentation/src/tutorial.md

 ### Master equation

-Let's now add photon loss to the cavity by introducing a jump operator `a`.
+Add photon loss to the cavity can be achieved by introducing a jump operator `a`.
 This means the system is now an open quantum system and is described by a master equation.

 ```@example tutorial
 κ = 1.
 J = [embed(b, 1, a)]
-tout, ρt = timeevolution.master(T, ψ0, H, J; Gamma=[κ]);
+tout, ρt = timeevolution.master(tspan, ψ0, H, J; Gamma=[κ]);

 figure(figsize=[10, 3])